rolando1988/Week-14-Web-Development-HW/Week 14 Web Development HW.md

 21. What was the response status code?

+    The response was accepted.

 22. Was the response encrypted or unencrypted?

+    The response was encrypted.

 23. Does this response have a user session associated to it?

+    No.

 24. What kind of content is likely to be in the [page content] response body?

+    Date: Contains a timestamp of when the response was generated.
+    Server: Apache - Indicates the server is running Apache
+    Set-Cookie: SessionID=5 Tells the client to create a cookie called SESSID with a value of 5.
+        X-Content-Type: NoSniff header is used to protect against MIME

+    X-Frame-Options: DENY forbids a page from being displayed in a frame.
+    X-XSS-Protection: 1; mode=block Enables XSS filtering.
+Rather than sanitizing the page, the browser will prevent rendering of the page if an attack is detected

 25. If your class covered security headers, what security request headers have been included?

+    The class has covered impotant information on Microservices and Monoliths.

 #### Monoliths and Microservices